paqstd-team/.github/profile/README.md

-# PAQStd Team
+# paqstd-team
-The organization was created to develop and promote their own projects.
+People who are united by one idea - to make cool and interesting projects, to make the world a better place!

 ## What are we doing?
 We develop high-load systems and services.
 We use a wide stack of technologies:
-- Python: Django 2/3/4/5, Django Channels, Celery, FastAPI, SQLAlchemy/Alembic, SQLModel, etc.;
+- Python: Django 4/5, DRF, Celery, FastAPI, SQLAlchemy/Alembic, SQLModel, httpx;
-- Ruby: Ruby 2/3, Rails 6/7;
+- Ruby: Ruby 3, Rails 7;
-- JS/TS: React 16/17/18/19, Next.js 12/13/14;
+- JS/TS: React 18/19, Next.js 14/15, Vue.js, vanila;
-- Database: PostgreSQL included sharding, partitioning, replication; MySQL, MongoDB, Redis;
+- Database: PostgreSQL included sharding, partitioning, replication; MongoDB, Redis, ELK stack, ClickHouse;
-- Other: AMQP, Kubernetes, Yandex Cloud, AWS, Digital Ocean;
+- Other: Kafka, k8s, terraform, AWS, Vercel;

 ## Feedback
 If you want to contact us, please leave a request on the website [paqstd.team](https://paqstd-dev.vercel.app).
 We will definitely contact you!

-> You can order development using the form on the website.
+> You can order development, consultation using contacts on the website.